eigenbahr/eigenbahr.github.io/content/posts/fp-references.md

 Profit](https://fsharpforfunandprofit.com).
 I consider most of his material of interest and use in other languages; fear not the F#!
-In fact, one appeal of functional programming is its almost universal application in a wide variety of languages, and without much translational drudgework.
-Understanding function composition, partial application, currying, and higher-order functions in one language translates quite well to others.
+In fact, one appeal of functional programming is its almost universal application in a wide variety of languages without much mental translational drudgework.
+An understanding of function composition, partial application, currying, and higher-order functions in one language translates quite well to others.

 Enjoy!